 The library provides a variety of study spaces suitable for a range of user needs:

 Texthelp Read&Write literacy software is installed on all computers in the electronic classroom on the second floor.
 Among many features to assist in reading, Read&Write does text-to-speech on documents in Microsoft Word, PDFs, and web browsers.
 For more information and to register for an account with Read&Write, contact the Academic Support Center.

-Many of our library databases, including the heavily used EBSCOhost databases such as Academic Search Premier, provide text-to-speech features.
+Many of our library databases, including the EBSCOhost databases such as Academic Search Premier, provide text-to-speech features.
 For more information on using this feature in EBSCO databases, visit the EBSCO support FAQ on text-to-speech.

 There are several therapeutic light boxes located throughout the library (east and west perimeters on each floor) and are available for anyone to use.
 More information and instructions for use are provided at each machine.